GET TO KNOW YOUR STONE

 - Scouring powders or creams often contain abrasives that may scratch certain stones.

 - Many commercially available rust removers (laundry rust stain removers, toilet bowl cleaners) contain trace levels of hydrofluoric acid (HF).
 This acid attacks silicates in addition to other minerals.
 All stones, including granite and quartzite, will be attacked if exposed to HF.
+There are specific products designed to remove rust from natural stone.

 - Do not mix ammonia and bleach.
 This combination creates a toxic and lethal gas.